-Essential features of the crRNA 5' handle

-Since the icrRNA was proven to be identical to the "naturally" expressed crRNA and to be fully active in interference, we generated different versions of the icrRNA to analyse the essential features of a crRNA for the interference reaction.
-To identify the important nucleotides of the 5' handle we generated ten different variants and analysed them for activity in the interference reaction (Table 3).
+Essential Features of the crRNA 5' Handle-Because the icrRNA was proven to be identical to the "naturally" expressed crRNA and to be fully active in interference, we generated different versions of the icrRNA to analyze the essential features of a crRNA for the interference reaction.
+To identify the important nucleotides of the 5' handle, we generated 10 different variants and analyzed them for activity in the interference reaction (Table 3).
 All variants were transformed into strain $\Delta cas6b$ that was subsequently challenged with the invader plasmid.
-First we mutated the first nucleotide of the crRNA (which is a G) to a A, U or C (variants 4-6).
+First, we mutated the first nucleotide of the crRNA (which is a G) to a A, U, or C (variants 4-6).
 Mutation of the first nucleotide (position -8) results in icrRNAs that are as effective in interference as the wild type icrRNA (Table 3).
-This is in agreement with the in vivo situation in Haloferax, where the crRNAs are generated from three different CRISPR loci, that each have a different nucleotide at position -8 of the 5' handle (Figure 1A).
-Second, the -1 nucleotide was mutated from C to U, G and A (variants 8-10).
-This nucleotide has been shown in E. coli (type I-E) to be derived from the invader (47-49).
-In Haloferax the nucleotide -1 is a C and thus also identical to the last nucleotide of the PAM used in this study (TTC).
-It has therefore the potential to base pair with the invader (Figure 3A).
-Mutation of this nucleotide to a U does not interfere with the defence activity.
-The U at this position could still base pair with the complementary PAM sequence in the invader (U-G base pair) (Figure 3B).
-Mutation of the -1 nucleotide to a G however abolishes the defence activity, this nucleotide could not base pair anymore with the complementary PAM sequence (GxG) (Figure 3C).
-Surprisingly, mutation of this nucleotide from C to an A does not interfere with the defence activity, although an A at this position is not able to base pair with the complementary PAM sequence in the invader (GxA) (Figure 3D).
+This is in agreement with the in vivo situation in Haloferax, where the crRNAs are generated from three different CRISPR loci, each of which have a different nucleotide at position -8 of the 5' handle (Fig. 1A).
+Second, the -1 nucleotide was mutated from C to U and G and A (variants 8-10).
+This nucleotide has been shown in